EVA-3D/contrib-extras/docs/accelerometer_mounts/bmg_top_motor.md

 ## Description
 An accelerometer mount atop the BMG stepper motor.

-Design incorporates a groove under the place where header pins poke down, to ble able to lay the accelerometer flat on the mount.
+Design incorporates a groove under the place where header pins poke down, to be able to lay the accelerometer flat on the mount.

 ![tomaszs_top_BMG](assets/tomaszs_top_BMG.png)